John Phillips (American football): Dallas Cowboys

-Phillips was selected by the Dallas Cowboys in the sixth round (208th overall) of the 2009 NFL Draft and surprised observers by making the team.
-In 2009, he had 7 catches for 62 yards, while mostly being used as a blocking tight end.
+Phillips was selected by the Dallas Cowboys in the sixth round (208th overall) of the 2009 NFL draft and surprised observers by making the team.
+In 2009, he had seven catches for 62 yards, while mostly being used as a blocking tight end.

 In the 2010 preseason, he was impressing the coaching staff with his skills as a receiver and his ability to take different assignments, including the H-Back role.
 His performance was starting to push Martellus Bennett for the backup tight end job behind Jason Witten, but he was lost for the year in the preseason opener, when he suffered a season-ending ACL tear.
 It has been speculated that he was never the same player following this injury.

 The 2011, he returned in a backup role, posting career-highs with 15 receptions for 101 yards, 15 special teams tackles (second on the team) and one forced fumble.

 In 2012, Bennett left in free agency and Phillips had a solid season as the backup tight end behind Witten.
-He started 9 out of 16 games, serving mainly as an H-Back or blocking tight end.
-He had 8 receptions for 55 yards, one touchdown, 6 special teams tackles and one fumble recovery.
-He wasn't re-signed after the season.
+He started nine out of 16 games, serving mainly as an H-Back or blocking tight end.
+He had eight receptions for 55 yards, one touchdown, six special teams tackles and one fumble recovery.
+He was not re-signed after the season.

 San Diego Chargers

 On March 12, 2013, Phillips signed as a free agent with the San Diego Chargers.
 He was used as a blocking specialist until being placed on the injured reserve list, after suffering ACL and MCL tears in his right knee during the fifteenth game against the Oakland Raiders.
-He appeared in 15 games (6 starts), posting 4 receptions for 30 yards, one touchdown and 4 special teams tackles.
+He appeared in 15 games (six starts), posting four receptions for 30 yards, one touchdown and four special teams tackles.

 In 2014, he came back to play in all of the 16 games with one start, while collecting one reception for a one-yard touchdown and 10 special teams tackles.